peace.

 not from instinct,

-but as antichrist,
+as antichrist,

 that unsane twisted freedom

-we subscribed to.
+we subscribed to

 -

-tomorrow morning.
+tomorrow morning,

 let me yearn for peace

-when the headache
+when a headache

 splits me clean down the circuits,